Trimethylamine N-oxide: Effects on protein stability

 The effects of TMAO on the backbone and charged residues of peptides are found to stabilize compact conformations, whereas effects of TMAO on nonpolar residues lead to peptide swelling.
 This suggests competing mechanisms of TMAO on proteins, which accounts for hydrophobic swelling, backbone collapse, and stabilization of charge-charge interactions.
 These mechanisms are observed in Trp cage.

 Disorders

 Trimethylaminuria

 Trimethylaminuria is a rare defect in the production of the enzyme flavin-containing monooxygenase 3 (FMO3).
 Those suffering from trimethylaminuria are unable to convert choline-derived trimethylamine into trimethylamine oxide.
 Trimethylamine then accumulates and is released in the person's sweat, urine, and breath, giving off a strong fishy odor.

+Health effects

+Mortality

+High circulating TMAO concentrations are associated with an increased risk of all-cause mortality.

 Cardiovascular disease

-High TMAO concentrations are associated with an increased risk of cardiovascular disease and all-cause mortality.
+High circulating TMAO concentrations are associated with an increased risk of cardiovascular events and strokes in particular.

+Hypertension

+High circulating TMAO concentrations are associated with an increased risk of hypertension.

 Potential toxicity

-Due to its widespread use in industry, various exposure limit guidelines with a detailed description of toxicity are available such as "Recommendation from the Scientific Committee on Occupational Exposure Limits" by the European Union Commission.
+Exposure limit guidelines with a detailed description of toxicity are available such as "Recommendation from the Scientific Committee on Occupational Exposure Limits" by the European Union Commission.